Kamp Krusty: Cultural references

-Bart's dream sequence at the beginning of the episode ends with the students destroying Springfield Elementary School to Alice Cooper’s "School's Out," mirroring the ending of the 1979 film Rock 'n' Roll High School.

-Some elements of the plot are borrowed from the Allan Sherman song "Hello Muddah, Hello Fadduh", a song about a kid who went to camp and hated it.
-The song was later used in "Marge Be Not Proud", and inspired the title of a later episode.
-The idea for the song sung by the children was from a 1960s TV show called Camp Runamuck, which has a theme song that is similar to the Kamp Krusty song.

-The scene where Lisa gives a bottle of whiskey to a man on horseback (payment for delivering a letter) is a reference to Meryl Streep's scene from the film The French Lieutenant's Woman.
-Some aspects of the episode are references to the novel Lord of the Flies (a pig's head on a spear, kids using primitive weapons and wearing war paint, and a burning effigy).
+Bart's dream sequence at the beginning of the episode ends with the students destroying Springfield Elementary School to Alice Cooper's "School's Out".
+The idea for the song sung by the children was from a 1960s TV show called Camp Runamuck, which has a theme song similar in structure to the Kamp Krusty song.
+The scene where Lisa gives a bottle of whiskey to a man on horseback as payment for delivering a letter is a reference to a similar scene with Meryl Streep in the film The French Lieutenant's Woman.

-The scene where Kearney beats a drum to make the campers work in the sweatshop is taken from the slave galley scene in the 1959 film Ben-Hur.
+Some aspects of "Kamp Krusty" are references to the novel Lord of the Flies, such as a pig's head being placed on the end of a spear, kids wielding primitive weapons and wearing war paint, and a burning effigy.
+The scene where Kearney beats a drum to make the campers work in the sweatshop is taken from the slave galley scene in the film Ben-Hur.
 The episode ends with the song "South of the Border".
-According to the DVD commentary, the song is not sung by Frank Sinatra but by another artist impersonating him.
+According to the DVD commentary, the version used in the credits was not sung by Frank Sinatra, but by another artist impersonating him.

-When Krusty is confronted by the reporters, he is asked "if him and Princess Di are just friends."
-A more cryptic reference was made when he is confronted by another reporter and retorts "Where were you when I sang at Farm Aid?"
-The reference was inspired by Jackie Mason making the remark "Where were you when I marched in the civil rights movement?"
-Mason had a recurring role in series as Krusty's father.

-While the plot of the episode is similar to that of the 1991 video game spin-off from the television series called Bart Simpson's Escape from Camp Deadly, the two are unrelated as the video game was released well before the first airing of the "Kamp Krusty" episode.